NeneNafe/GIS-programming/Lab2/README.md

+# Lab 2 Exercises

-Exercise 1: Manipulating Geographic Location Strings Create a string that represents the name of a geographic feature (e.g., "Amazon River").
+## Exercise 1: Manipulating Geographic Location Strings

+Create a string that represents the name of a geographic feature (e.g., "Amazon River").

 Convert the string to lowercase and then to uppercase.